Cloud Computing in (2026): Trends, Security & Future Scope

 Artificial intelligence also helps fight cyberattacks.
 AI systems detect unusual behavior, identify threats, and respond quickly.
 Businesses use encryption, secure backups, and strict identity controls to prevent ransomware attacks.
 These measures protect sensitive information and keep operations running smoothly.

-Benefits of Cloud Computing for Businesses
+Benefits of Cloud Computing for Businesses in 2026

 Cloud Computing Challenges in 2026